Table of contents

 8. Comanche Park Campground

 Comanche Park Campground can be found just off Highway 16 on the south side.
 It is only a 10-minute drive from the town of Custer.
 Custer’s reputation as the culinary capital of the Black Hills is well-known among the locals.
 Custer has many great restaurants to choose from if you’re not feeling like cooking.
-Make a reservation for something more fancy at Skogen Kitchen or Sage Creek Grille.
+Make a reservation for something fancier at Skogen Kitchen or Sage Creek Grille.
 If you’re looking for something a little more casual, try Black Hills Burger & Bun or Custer Wolf.
 You won’t regret it.
-The closest campground in Black Hills National Forest is Comanche Park Campground, which is home to Jewel Cave National Monument.
+The closest campground in the Black Hills National Forest is Comanche Park Campground, which is home to Jewel Cave National Monument.
 This cave is the third longest in the world.

 9. Wrinkled Rock Campground & Climbing Area